syntasso/kratix-docs/docs/main/05-reference/12-workflows.md

 additional [RBAC
 permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to
 the pipeline:
-- Specify in your pipeline spec additional [RBAC permissions](#rbac-permissions).
+- Specify additional [RBAC permissions](#rbac-permissions) in your pipeline spec.
   Kratix will automatically create the required Role/ClusterRole and RoleBinding/ClusterRoleBinding
 - Use the [default service account](#service-account) Kratix creates and manually create the Role/ClusterRole and RoleBinding/ClusterRoleBinding
 - Specify a [custom service account](#custom-service-account) in your pipeline